Get Started From As Low As 3%

-Top 5 Effective Claim Denial Management Strategies In Healthcare
+Top 5 Proven Claim Denial Management Strategies In Healthcare

 Claim denials are a significant source of income loss and administrative hardship for healthcare providers.
 According to a recent survey, claim denial rates have risen by 23% in the last five years, and over 90% of hospitals reported an increase in payment denials during the same period.
 Furthermore, the average cost of redoing a denied claim is $118, and up to 60% of rejected claims are never resubmitted.